DavidLeifer/OpenSourceDocument/README.md

 Discusses learning basic skateboarding tricks and the anatomy and physiological functions necessary to avoid severe bodily injury.
 Written at an undergraduate level for Kinesiology.

 ### Chapter 12: Skateboarding and Anatomy II
-An in-depth analysis with more data and a summary of anatomy information learned while skateboarding from June-December, 2024.
+An in-depth analysis with more data and a summary of anatomy information learned while skateboarding from June-November, 2024.
 Written at a graduate level for Kinesiology.

 ### Chapter 13: Conclusions
 Concludes the textbook with a summary of what was covered.